What is Energy Storage?

 Fig. 1: Comparison of Macro (i.e., utility scale) to Micro (i.e., board/circuit scale) Energy Storage Solutions

-Most discussions around energy storage tend to focus on battery storage solutions, but we should also remember that there are numerous forms of energy storage available even if a deep dive on all is a limitation in this format.
-From an electronics perspective, energy can be stored in the form of electrochemical potential in rechargeable batteries, as voltage in capacitor and supercapacitor devices, as well as current in magnetic devices (i.e., inductors and transformers).
+Most discussions around energy storage focus on battery storage solutions, but there are numerous other forms.
+From an electronics perspective, energy can be stored as electrochemical potential in rechargeable batteries, voltage in capacitor and supercapacitor devices, or current in magnetic devices (i.e., inductors and transformers).

-Dynamic energy can be stored in both kinetic (i.e., flywheels) and potential forms (i.e., water reservoir on top of a mountain).
-Energy is stored in one form for either convenience, efficiency, or cost purposes, even if it is eventually converted into electrical energy.
-An example of this can be thermal energy stored in heated salts for extraction later, and boiling of water to spin a turbine, also known as a form of phase-change material energy storage.
-It is not uncommon to use compressed air as a form of energy storage, even for utility-scale applications [2].
+Dynamic energy can be stored in both kinetic forms (i.e., flywheels) and potential forms (i.e., water reservoirs on mountaintops).
+Energy is stored in a given form for convenience, efficiency, or cost, even if eventually converted into electrical energy.
+Thermal energy storage in heated salts, used to boil water for turbines, is a type of phase-change material energy storage.
+Compressed air energy storage is also common, even at utility scale [2].

 Batteries vs. Capacitors